 Full-service production and post-production facilities?

-More than 50,000 viewers become contributing Friends of Eight each year.
-Eight Magazine, our monthly program guide, is mailed to more than 47,000 members who donate $40 or more.
+More than 50,000 viewers become contributing Friends of Arizona PBS each year.
+Arizona PBS Magazine, our monthly program guide, is mailed to more than 47,000 members who donate $40 or more.

 Volunteer Friends support the station by contributing their time and effort.
 These community volunteers help with membership campaigns, assist with community outreach projects and conduct studio tours.

-Below are the dates of all 2013 CAB meetings:
+Below are the dates of upcoming 2016 CAB meetings:

-Eight Production Services:KBAQ, a service of Eight, records classical music performances and original commentary for broadcast on KBAQ 89.5 FM and nationally on National Public Radio and Public Radio International.
+Arizona PBS Production Services:KBAQ, a service of Arizona PBS, records classical music performances and original commentary for broadcast on KBAQ 89.5 FM and nationally on National Public Radio and Public Radio International.
 The radio station is licensed to Arizona State University and the Maricopa Community College District.